signalfx/splunk-otel-collector/cmd/translatesfx/README.md

 #### Special Cases

-* If a `processlist` monitor is found in the SA config, a corresponding receiver placed into a `logs` pipeline in the Otel config
+* If a `processlist` monitor is found in the SA config, a corresponding receiver placed into a `logs` pipeline in the OTel config
 * If a `signalfx-forwarder` monitor is found in the SA config, a corresponding receiver is placed into a `traces` pipeline, containing both a `sapm` and a `signalfx` exporter
 * All pipelines get a `resourcedetection` processor containing the default list of cloud detectors